Longisquama: Debate over bird origins

 The questions relating to the reptilian classification of Longisquama and to the exact function of the 'long scales' relate to a dismissed proposal that birds are not dinosaurs, but rather descend from earlier archosaurs like Longisquama.

 Background

-A consensus of paleontologists agrees that birds evolved from theropod dinosaurs.
+A consensus of paleontologists agrees that birds evolved from, and by modern taxonomic practice, are theropod dinosaurs.
 The scenario for this hypothesis is that early theropod dinosaurs were endothermic, and evolved simple filamentous feathers for insulation.
 These feathers later increased in size and complexity and then adapted to aerodynamic uses.
 Ample evidence for this hypothesis has been found in the fossil record, specifically for such dinosaurs as Kulindadromeus, Sinosauropteryx, Caudipteryx, Microraptor and many others.
 Longisquama is thus regarded as a diapsid with strange scales, ambiguous skeletal features and no real significance to bird evolution.

 An extreme minority of scientists posit the hypothesis that birds evolved from small, arboreal archosaurs like Longisquama.
 They see these as ectothermic animals that adapted to gliding by developing elongated scales and then pennaceous feathers.
 This hypothesis, however, is not supported by cladistic analysis.

+Paleobiology

+The closely related Mirasaura has been suggested to have been a tree-dwelling (arboreal) organism that like other drepanosaurs probably had a prehensile tail and likely fed on insects and other small invertebrates.
+The single vertical row of back structures of Mirasaura and Longisquama were not effective for gliding, but instead likely served as elaborate display structures.